playgrasshopper/grasshopper/src/content/rules.md

 - **Blue Light Special** - If a shopping cart is available, you may place it near the barley at an equilateral triangle 5 meters from the middle of the barley, with the corners of the triangle being the tripods.
 If Blue Light Special is called, the defense can not touch the soccer ball, and must instead push the cart to the soccer ball, place it in the the cart, and then roll the cart to a tripod.

+#### Defense

+The bash bish may play defense during their hop by kicking the soccer ball, multiball, or throwing the frisbee.
+The bash bish may:

+- Kick the main soccer ball after it has had contact with a fielder.
+- Throw the frisbee after it has had contact with a fielder.
+The bash bish may intercept tosses or pick the frisbee up off the ground.

+The bash bish may **not**:

+- Touch the soccerball or frisbee when it is under the tripod.

 #### Out

 The hop proceeds until the bash bish is out.
 To get a bash bish out, the fielders must get the frisbee under one tripod, and the soccer ball in the other.
-If multiball was called, the multiball must also arrive to one of the tripods.
+If multiball was used, the multiball must also be placed under one of the tripods.

-If either the frisbee or soccer ball is under control of a fielder when it is placed under a tripod, then it is considered "locked."
-Locked balls or frisbees cannot be moved by the bash bish or beetlejuice.
-Multiballs are always "locked" and never have to be moved once arriving at a tripod.

-If a locked ball or frisbee is under a tripod, and the other object is brought to the tripod, the incoming item is not considered locked until the original item is removed.
+#### Ultimate frisbee underhand rule

+Any player who has considerable history of playing ultimate frisbee, or is generally very good at throwing the frisbee, that player may only throw the frisbee upside-down (i.e. "the hammer") if they are the bash bish.

+#### Object safety

+When any frisbee or soccer ball is in the tripod, it is considered safe.
+The bash bish may not touch or interfere with anything in the tripod, even if it is in motion.